o3de/o3de.org/content/docs/user-guide/project-config/troubleshooting.md

 ## Tips for adding and removing Gems

-- When you register a Gem to your project, the path to the Gem's directory is added in your project's `project.json` configuration file under `external_subdirectories`.
+- When you register a new Gem to your project, the path to the Gem's directory is added in your project's `project.json` configuration file under `external_subdirectories`.

 - To check if a Gem is enabled for your project, you can find the list of enabled Gems in your project folder in the `Code/enabled_gems.cmake` file.

 ## CMake error: Not an existing directory

 **Issue:** CMake cannot find the directory of the specified Gem.
 When adding external Gems to your project, you must register the Gem's directory to your project.
-This allows your project to find the Gem.
+This enables your project to find the Gem.
 This issue may occur if the Gem's directory location has changed.

 **Remedy:** Check that the correct path of the Gem is registered to your project.
 You can find the paths to a registered Gem in your project's `project.json` configuration file under `external_subdirectories`.
 If necessary, update the Gem's directory path, or clean up any obsolete paths.